darshan1624/django_proj/README.md

 15) Created a Home page (for home app) and blogHome (for blogapp).
     Created a model Post which will store blog data.
 Register model in settings.py Ftech data from db to Home and blogHome page.
+16) Create admin pannel button on UI.
+Not necessary.
+    Created blogPost page.
+When we click on any block we go to that specific blogPost page.
+    Created search utility on UI.
+Copied blogPost html for search html page.
+    Used titlt__icontains = 'keyword' filter in ORM query to get required blogs.